Design Thinking and Innovation (5 Weeks)

 No required textbook

-to M.Sc.
-In Psychology from California Southern University, MBA from International University of Japan, and Certificate in NGO Management from Temple University.
-He is currently working to become a Doctor of Psychology (PsyD.)
+Mete holds a Doctor of Psychology from California Southern University, an MBA from the International University of Japan, and a Certificate in NGO Management from Temple University.
+His diverse interests include positive psychology, leadership development, digital well-being, self-leadership, and coaching.